FAFSAFile your FAFSA

 You may file your FAFSA starting in December for the following year (2024-2025).
 You must complete a FAFSA each academic year to determine eligibility.

-It is in your best interest to file the FAFSA as early after October 1 as possible, as some funds may be limited.
+It is in your best interest to file the FAFSA as early as possible, as some funds may be limited.
 Other deadlines are as follows: EICC's priority deadline is March 1, and the State of Iowa’s deadline is July 1.

-To be assured that you are able to meet the tuition payment deadline and to be able to charge books, EICC has also established the following priority financial aid processing deadlines.
-To meet these deadlines, you should file your FAFSA and submit all required paperwork to the Financial Aid Office on or before the deadlines below:
+To make sure you can meet the tuition payment deadline and charge books, EICC has established the following priority financial aid processing deadlines.
+File your FAFSA and submit all required paperwork to the Financial Aid Office on or before these deadlines:

 - July 15 (fall semester)